moneykit/moneykit-ruby/docs/LinksApi.md

 /links/{id}

 Deletes this link and disables its access token.         <p>After deletion, the link id and access token are no longer valid and cannot be used to access any data         that was associated with it.
+MoneyKit retains a bare-minimum record of the deleted link for a period         (90 days) after deletion, so that your app can fetch the link by its ID and see that it is deleted;         but after 90 days, the link will be hard-deleted and is no longer accessible in any way.

 ### Examples